ialnazer/todo-app-hosted/README.md

 The Todo list style is inspired by [Sawsan's Todo list UI](https://codepen.io/saawsan/pen/jayzeq)

-To open it in your browser
+To open it in your browser try:
 ```
 git clone https://github.com/ialnazer/todo-app
 cd todo-app